 The program is offered at all three high schools and is designed to provide a self-paced, computer based curricula aligned to District 300 standards that allow students to earn credit recovery for on-track graduation or accelerate graduation.

 This program provides opportunities for students who are at risk of academic failure with a broad range of supports.
-Success Academy is offered at Perry Elementary School (4th and 5th grade), Carpentersville Middle School (6th, 7th and 8th grade) and Dundee-Crown High School (9th through 12th grade).
+Success Academy is offered at Perry Elementary School (4th and 5th grade), Carpentersville Middle School (6th, 7th and 8th grade), Dundee-Crown High School, Hampshire High School, Jacobs High School (9th through 12th grade), and Oak Ridge School (6th through 12th grade).

 This program empowers students and families through seamless integration of social-emotional and academic services, responsive partnerships with families and the community and high expectations for student achievement.
-The DREAM program is offered at Perry Elementary School.
+The DREAM program is offered at Perry Elementary School and Carpentersville Middle School.

 Click here to see our summer offerings.